American Camellia Trail Criteria

 - Reorganized gardens will be able to make use of this status as they find appropriate means to promote their maintenance, expansion, funding or special projects.

-- To provide such gardens with the opportunity to network, or to develop exchange programmers as they may find to their mutual benefit.
+- To provide such gardens with the opportunity to network, or to develop exchange programs as they may find to their mutual benefit.

 - The garden is well established, and the ownership and management structures are stable.